Themolian/themolian/README.md

 Automation: Bash
 Dev Tools: DDEV, MAMP, WAMP, Docker, VSCode (My IDE of choice)

-## Host with the Most *(varied smatter of experience)
+## Hosting with the Mosting 🌐

-Over the course of my career I've dipped my toes into hosting
+Over the course of my career I've dipped my toes into hosting, mostly surrounding migrating websites from one host to another, and migrating emails from generic hosting emails to Google Workspace.

 ## Toolbox 🧰 (Tools I've worked with)

 CRMs: Basecamp, JIRA, Trello, Monday.com, Salesforce
 Comms: Slack, Discord

 ## On the OutsIDE (What I get up to outside of work)